matuteiglesias/journal/content/CRM/2024-12-18_Refinement_and_Categorization_of_Contacts.md

 ### Key Activities
 - Presented a refined and categorized list of contacts divided into personal, academic, investigative, strategic, and political relationships.
 - Organized strategic contacts with recommended actions for engagement.
-- Continued processing contacts, aiming to reach a specific number or reevaluate [[strategy]].
+- Continued processing contacts, aiming to reach a specific number or reevaluate strategy.
 - Developed one-liners for strategic and academic connections, categorizing them into strategic, academic, latent, and discarded relationships.
 - Outlined a dynamic system for managing contacts, linking them to actionable processes.
 - Proposed structured strategies for contact management, facilitating strategic decision-making.